The Welsh Xtrem The Club

 g.
 Must have bodywork providing a minimum transverse cockpit opening width of 810mm.
 This width may not be interrupted.

-h.
-The vehicle must be equipped on all wheels with mudguards, which present no sharp edges and cover the complete wheel (flange + rim + tyre) around an arc of 120 degrees.
-This is to be achieved with continuous surface of rigid material within which ventilation louvres may be fitted.
-The tyre must not be visible when viewed from above.
-The mudguard must not extend forward of the axle line or extend downward behind the wheel.
+a)be achieved with a continuous surface of rigid material within which ventilation louvres may be fitted.
+The tyre must not be visible when viewed from above b)extend forward ahead of the axle line c)extend downward behind the wheel.

 i.
 Tailgates may be removed.